dhis2-sre/im-doc/api/README.md

 # Services

-In the following we'll go over each service and show examples of interacting with various endpoints.
+In the following we'll go over each service and show examples of interacting with the various endpoints.

 ## User